How to go electronic with help from Sun Tzu

 You might be surprised just who is interested in electronic signatures within your team, firm, client base or company.
 Start asking questions and investigating who is keen, who might benefit by using electronic transactions to map work flow and bring them into your A-team (or eTeam) so you can test workflows and signing protocols amongst friendlies.

-Sun Tzu says: He will win whose army is animated by the same spirit throughout all its ranks.
+Sun Tzu says: He [or she] will win whose army is animated by the same spirit throughout all its ranks.

 Get a posse of people who are passionate or at least interested in finding out more and together you’ll be better able to get momentum.